alfrdkang/alfrdkang/README.md

   ## ***MinimaLofi***
   ### MinimaLofi - Easily Access Lofi Music
-  #### MinimaLofi is a easy to use and minimalistic motivational lofi music app, meant for minimal distraction lofi listening
+  #### MinimaLofi is an easy to use and minimalistic motivational lofi music app, meant for minimal distraction lofi listening
   ### Repository: *TBA